JioTV-Go/jiotv_go/README.md

 1. Download [Termux](https://github.com/termux/termux-app/releases/latest) and [Andronix](https://andronix.app/)
 2. On Termux, run `pkg up -y`
-3. Install latest Ubuntu from Andronix by copying the command from the app and pasting it in Termux
+3. Install latest Ubuntu from Andronix by copying the command from the app and pasting it in Termux.
+4. Wait patiently for the installation to complete.
+And then run `./start-andronix.sh` to start Ubuntu.
+You will now be in the Ubuntu shell.
-4. Copy download link of `linux-(arch)` bin file from [releases](https://github.com/rabilrbl/jiotv_go/releases/latest).
+5. Copy download link of `linux-(arch)` bin file from [releases](https://github.com/rabilrbl/jiotv_go/releases/latest).
 Choose your aarch, mostly arm64.
-5. Use `wget <link>` to download the file
+6. Use `wget <link>` to download the file
-6. Then follow [above steps](#how-to-use-jiotv-go) from 2 to 6
+7. Then follow [above steps](#how-to-use-jiotv-go) from 2 to 6

 ## Web Paths